ashishpatil-07/ULTRON/README.md

 # ULTRON - MULTIPURPOSE CHATBOT

-**Real-World Issue:**
-In the modern digital landscape, professionals and organizations are faced with a variety of tasks that require managing online presence, networking, and gathering information in real-time.
-This can become overwhelming, especially with the need to maintain consistent communication, post updates, and extract valuable information from the web.

 **Problem Statement:**
-The chatbot is designed to address the challenge of automating repetitive online tasks, enhancing communication efficiency, and improving access to relevant information by leveraging AI technology.
-LinkedIn Automation for Professionals:
-Professionals often struggle with maintaining a consistent LinkedIn presence.
-Posting regular updates, engaging with connections, and sharing timely content requires effort and time that many cannot afford.
-Neglecting these activities can lead to missed networking opportunities and a weakened professional image.
-The chatbot provides a seamless way to automate LinkedIn posts and interactions, allowing users to stay active on the platform without manual effort.
-Web Scraping for Quick Information Access:
-Many users, whether in business, research, or personal projects, need to gather specific information from websites.
-Manually browsing through pages to find relevant content can be tedious and time-consuming.
-The chatbot integrates web scraping capabilities, enabling users to input a URL and specific text or patterns to find.
-This simplifies information retrieval, allowing users to quickly gather and analyze data without deep technical knowledge.
-Conversational AI for Task Management:
-Engaging in real-time, meaningful conversations with users and handling task-based inquiries is a critical need in many sectors, from customer service to business communication.
-However, existing tools often lack the flexibility to cater to user-specific needs in real-time.
-The chatbot addresses this by utilizing advanced conversational AI to respond intelligently to user queries, perform tasks like web scraping, and assist in automating LinkedIn posts, all through natural language interactions.
+In today's digital world, professionals often struggle with managing multiple task such as real-time conversation, updating social media also extracting relevant information from websites.
+A solution is needed to streamline these tasks into one interface.
+"The challenge we aim to solve is creating a CHATBOT which can do all this tasks efficiently".

 **Solution:**
-Creating a chatbot that can automate repetitive tasks like web scraping and posting on LinkedIn addresses significant inefficiencies in daily workflows.
-Many professionals spend considerable time performing these manual tasks, leading to wasted resources and decreased productivity.
-This chatbot will leverage advanced technologies to streamline these processes, allowing users to focus on more strategic activities.
-This chatbot offers an all-in-one platform that empowers users to automate LinkedIn engagement, perform web scraping for relevant data, and leverage conversational AI for a wide range of professional and personal tasks.
-By integrating these capabilities into a single, user-friendly system, the chatbot improves productivity, enhances digital presence, and simplifies access to valuable information.
+"Our solution is an AI-powered Multi-Purpose ChatBot that automates LinkedIn posting, performs web scraping for quick information access, and engages in conversational task management."
+ The ChatBot is equipped to execute specific tasks that extend beyond general conversation:
+   1. Update a Post on LinkedIn: The ChatBot should be capable of interfacing with LinkedIn to post updates or articles about specified topics, using provided API        access.
+   2. Web Scrape a Website and Search for Occurrences of a Text: The bot should perform web scraping activities to search websites for specific text or patterns,         providing the results back to the user in a concise format.

 **Features :**

-  AI-Powered Conversations: Engage in intelligent dialogues powered by Google's Generative AI model.
-  Voice Interaction: Communicate with Chatbot using voice commands and speech recognition.
-  Web Scraping: Extract specific information from websites directly through the chat interface.
+  1. Conversational Interface: Users can interact with the chatbot using text input.
+  2. Voice Recognition: Users can toggle voice recognition to input messages.
+  3. Text-to-Speech: Bot responses can be read aloud.
+  4. Copy-to-Clipboard: Users can copy bot responses.
-  LinkedIn Integration: Post updates to LinkedIn without leaving your conversation with Chatbot.
+  5. LinkedIn Posting: Users can post updates on LinkedIn with one or more images.
-  Responsive Design: A clean, user-friendly interface that adapts to various devices.
-  The solution will integrate the following technologies to ensure a seamless and robust implementation:
+  6. Web Scraping: Users can scrape websites for specific text.
+  7. Dark Mode: Users can toggle between light and dark themes.
+  8. New Chat Button: Users can reset the chat.

+**Technical Details :**
-  a.
-FastAPI for building and managing API endpoints.
+  1. FastAPI for building and managing API endpoints.
-  b.
-Python as the primary programming language due to its extensive libraries and ease of integration with AI models.
+  2. Python as the primary programming language due to its extensive libraries and ease of integration with AI models.
-  c.
-ReactJS for building the user interface, offering a dynamic and responsive user experience.
+  3. ReactJS for building the user interface, offering a dynamic and responsive user experience.
-  d.
-Google Generative AI will enable natural language processing, enhancing user interaction and making the chatbot capable of responding to user queries effectively.
+  4. Gemini AI will enable natural language processing, enhancing user interaction and making the chatbot capable of responding to user queries effectively.
+  5. HTML/CSS: Structure and styling.
+  6. Fetch API: Handles API requests.
+  7. Web Speech API: Enables voice recognition and text-to-speech.

+**Key Achievements :**
+  1. The ChatBot successfully combined general conversational AI with task-specific functions, demonstrating its versatility.
+  2. The integration of FastAPI and ReactJS enabled smooth communication between the frontend and backend, providing a user-friendly interface.

+**Conclusion :**
+The project demonstrated the Multi-Purpose ChatBot that combines conversational AI with practical, task-oriented functionalities.
+It showcased a user-friendly chat interface and a flexible architecture that can be expanded to accommodate various use cases in both professional and personal contexts.

+## Setup and Installation

+### Prerequisites
+- Python 3.7+ (for FastAPI backend)
+- Google Generative AI API key
+- LinkedIn API access token

+### Backend Setup

+1. Navigate to the backend directory: cd backend

+2. Create a virtual environment and activate it: python -m venv venv source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

+3. Install required Python packages: pip install fastapi uvicorn python-dotenv google-generativeai

+5. Create a `.env` file in the backend directory with your API keys:

+6. Start the FastAPI server:
+     uvicorn main:app --reload

+The backend API will be available at `http://localhost:8000`.